born2net/mediaArduino/README.md

 <li>web server to allow communication between Arduino Yun and Digital Signage Internet of things</li>
 <li>built in watchdog to restart upon serial communication failure</li>
 <li>App for remote control of Arduino Yun across the web using SignagePlayer LAN server gateway</li>
+<li>App for socket client to connect to remote socket.io node.js server</li>
 <li>lots of sample scripts and applications including cyclon.js driver</li>
 <li>video tutorials, resource links and more</li>
 </ul>